NLnetLabs/routinator/doc/manual/source/manual-page.rst

        directory for each RRDP repository similarly structured to the *rrdp* directory and one additional directory *rsync* that contains files collected via rsync.

+.. subcmd:: archive-stats

+       Prints some statistics about the content of an RRDP archive file to standard out.
+This is likely only useful for development.

+       .. option: file

+              The RRDP archive file for which statistics should be shown.

 .. subcmd:: man